Why “Show Don’t Tell?”

 Yes, believe it or not, when we “create an image” with words, by describing it through our writing, our limbic system treats the image in much the same way as it does a grizzly bear-like physical experience.
 When the corresponding emotion is positive, our limbic system can make us decide incredible things.
 Like, buy that book, or watch that movie.
 Or finish that screenplay.

-So, next time you’re wrestling with a block of action or snippet of dialogue, think about how it might affect your next reader’s brain and limbic system.
+So, next time you’re wrestling with a block of action or snippet of dialogue, think about how it might affect your next reader’s limbic system.
 Paint a picture in your future readers’ heads that’s deliberately designed to trigger their emotions.
 Their brains will automatically do the rest.